-Reference materials include resources such as bibliographies, biographies, dictionaries, encyclopedia, guides, and handbooks.
-Reference materials can be located by doing a keyword search in Primo; just add one of the terms above to your search.
+Reference materials include resources such as encyclopedia, dictionaries, bibliographies, biographies, handbooks, and guides.
+The easiest way to locate reference materials is to conduct a keyword search in Primo and add one of these above terms to your search.
 These reference materials can add much needed context to your research.